Swetlanda/stay-safe-online/readme.md

 ## Helpline Form:
 * Inclusion of a user-friendly form for users to contact us if needed.
 * Quick access to the helpline through a dedicated button on the navigation bar for added convenience.
+## Navigation Menu:
+* Clear and concise menu items.
+* Easy to navigate all website.
+* Include Call-to-Action button.
+* Nav toggle for mobile version
+## Footer:
+* Contact information (email address) is clearly visible, easy to read, and allows sending an email in one click.
+* Recognizable icons for platforms such as Facebook, Twitter, LinkedIn, and Instagram are grouped together in a consistent style.

 -----------
 <br>